 Balance in work and personal life is key to living in harmony.
 Certain projects can keep you at the office late but knowing when to stop and gratify your personal or me time is crucial!
 Make it a point to schedule free time into your schedule to prevent overwhelming plan throughout the week.

 Have you noticed that you’ve been irritable lately and people are avoiding you?
-If your friends and coworkers keep bringing to your attention that you’re more negative than usual, then it might be time you start planning your vacation!
-Long hours in the work place can effect on your attitude, and not in a very good way.
+If your friends and coworkers keep mentioning you’re more negative than usual, then it might be time you start planning your vacation!
+Long hours in the work place can effect on your attitude, and not in a good way.

-Take the time to plan a getaway in advance for a 3-4 day stay.
+Pan a 3-4 day getaway in advance.
 Go somewhere new and experience things that you’ve always wanted to.
 Traveling is a sure way to let loose and recharge!
 Also, you could be negative without even knowing it, so make sure you are practicing self-awareness!

 Related: Maximizing a Vacation, Before to After.